solana-developers/solana-cookbook/docs/th/references/programs.md

 ## How to create a PDA

 A Program Derived Address is simply an account owned by the program, but has no private key.
-Instead it's signature is obtained by a set of seeds and a bump (a nonce which makes sure it's off curve). "**Generating**" a Program Address is different from "**creating**" it.
-One สามารถ generate a PDA using `Pubkey::find_program_address`.
-Creating a PDA essentially means to initialize the address with space and set the state to it.
-A normal Keypair account สามารถ be created outside of our program and then fed to initialize it's state.
+Instead it's signature is obtained by a set of seeds และ a bump (a nonce which makes sure it's off curve). "**Generating**" a Program Address is different from "**creating**" it.
+One สามารถ generate a PDA โดยใช้ `Pubkey::find_program_address`.
+Creating a PDA essentially means to initialize the address with space และ set the state to it.
+A normal Keypair account สามารถ be created outside of our program และ then fed to initialize it's state.
 Unfortunately, for PDAs, it has be created on chain, due to the nature of not being able to sign on behalf of itself.
 Hence we use `invoke_signed` to pass the seeds of the PDA, along with the funding account's signature which results in account creation of a PDA.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="Rust" active>